 Georgia has both a corporation net worth tax and a corporate income tax.
 Your business may be subject to one, both, or neither of these taxes.
 Additionally, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

-The net worth tax applies to both traditional (C) corporations and S corporations.
+The net worth tax applies to traditional C corporations, pass-through S corporations, and LLCs electing to file taxes as corporations.
 Net worth is based on capital stock, paid in surplus, and retained earnings.
-The tax is graduated, and ranges from a minimum $10 for $10,000 or less of net worth (including negative net worth) up to a maximum of $5,000 for net worth over $22 million.
-A complete net worth tax table for the 2012 tax year is contained in Georgia booklet IT 611.
-For corporations whose fiscal year follows the calendar year, the corporation franchise tax is due on March 15th.
-Otherwise, the tax is due on the 15th day of the third month after the end of the corporation’s fiscal year.
+The tax is graduated, and ranges from a minimum nothing for $100,000 or less of net worth up to a maximum of $5,000 for net worth over $22 million.
+You can find complete net worth tax tables for recent years in Georgia booklet IT 611.
+The booklet is published and made available online at the end of each year.

 Let's briefly look at additional details for five of the most common forms of Georgia business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 Georgia corporations are subject to Georgia's corporate income tax at a flat rate of 6% of federal taxable income, with adjustments.
 In addition, Georgia corporations must pay the corporation net worth tax.

 Example: For the 2017 tax year, your Georgia corporation had federal taxable income of $500,000 and the corporation's net worth, based on capital stock, paid in surplus, and retained earnings, was $1,000,000.
 Other things being equal, and excluding adjustments, your corporation will owe Georgia corporate income tax in the amount of $30,000 (6% of $500,000).
 The corporation will also owe Georgia corporation net worth tax in the amount of $500 (based on the tax table in IT 611).